Indigenous Circle of Experts

 Steven Nitah, Lutsel K’e Dene First Nation

-Steven has been lead negotiator on behalf of LKDFN with the Government of Canada for the creation of a protected area in Thaidene Nene, with shared jurisdiction between the government of the Northwest Territories, Crown and First Nations government.
+Steven has been the lead negotiator on behalf of LKDFN with the Government of Canada for the creation of a protected area in Thaidene Nene, with shared jurisdiction between Crown and First Nations government.
 He continues to play a primary role in engaging with various levels of government and industry to build support and validation for the Thaidene Nene vision.

 Pamela Perreault is a member of Garden River First Nation in Ontario.
 Her academic and consulting careers have taken her across Canada and around the world in pursuit of knowledge and understanding of Indigenous peoples’ connection with forested landscapes.
 Between 1997 and 2014 she lived in British Columbia but worked extensively with First Nation communities and organizations all over Canada on natural resource issues such as consultation policy development and implementation, forest resource management, land-use planning, non-timber forest resources, community-based research and Aboriginal governance related to lands and resources.
 In 2014, Pamela returned to her home community of Garden River First Nation with her husband and son.